Small Business Retirement Plans in San Francisco, CA

 SEP-IRA

-This variant of individual retirement account is available to sole proprietor businesses, freelancers, and businesses with very few employees.
-It follows the identical rules as a traditional IRA, where the money put into the account grows without taxes.
+This form of individual retirement account is available to self-employed businesses, freelancers, and businesses with very few employees.
+It follows the same rules as a traditional IRA, where the money put into the account grows tax-deferred.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make payments, which are adjustable and can vary from year to year.
+Only employers make deposits, which are flexible and can vary annually.
 Additionally, the contributions are eligible for tax deduction.

 Benefits of a SEP-IRA